silviagenome/lncrna-genelab-atlas/README.md

 snakemake --report report.zip
 ```

-For filtering out non-lncRNAs and adding annotations use `./scripts/keep-lnc.R`.
+For filtering out lncRNAs and adding annotations use `./scripts/keep-lnc.R`.

+For functional annotation of lncRNAs use `./scripts/enrichment.R`

 ## References